certeu/morio/docs/docs/guides/services/core/readme.md

 ### Orchestration

-The core service is responsible for creacting and starting all other Morio services.
+The core service is responsible for creating and starting all other Morio services.
 If a service is not running that should be running, the core service will create a container for it, and start it.
 Or, if a service is running that should not be running, the core service will stop it.